Good formal structures for flat meromorphic connections, III: Irregularity and turning loci: Introduction

-We next describe what remains to be done in this series and why the aforementioned discussion is insufficient for these purposes.

-We would like to obtain resolutions of turning points which satisfy \emph{functoriality} for regular morphisms on the base space.
+We conclude by exhibiting resolutions of turning points which satisfy \emph{functoriality} for regular morphisms on the base space.
 Here the adjective \emph{regular} does not perform its colloquial function of distinguishing true morphisms of schemes from \emph{rational morphisms}, which are only defined on a Zariski open dense subspace of the domain.
-Rather, a \emph{regular morphism} is one which is flat with geometrically regular fibres; for instance, any smooth morphism is regular.
-Even more specifically, open immersions are regular, so functoriality for regular morphisms implies locality for the Zariski topology.
-This formalism is modeled on the formalism of functorial\footnote{This is sometimes misleading called \emph{canonical} resolution of singularities, but there is no unique or even distinguished choice involved.
-For instance, Temkin's proofs can in principle be adapted to other functorial resolution algorithms for complex analytic varieties (several of which are described in \cite{hauser}); this should lead to different (but still functorial) resolutions of singularities for quasiexcellent schemes over a field of characteristic zero.} (nonembedded and embedded) resolution of singularities for quasiexcellent schemes over a field of characteristic zero, as established by Temkin \cite{temkin1, temkin2} using the resolution algorithm for complex algebraic varieties given by Bierstone and Milman \cite{bierstone-milman, bmt}.
+Rather, a morphism of schemes is \emph{regular} if it is flat with geometrically regular fibres; for instance, any smooth morphism is regular.
+Even more specifically, open immersions and \'etale morphisms are regular, so functoriality for regular morphisms implies locality for the Zariski and \'etale topologies.
+This formalism is modeled on the formalism of functorial\footnote{This is sometimes called \emph{canonical} resolution of singularities, but this misleadingly suggests a lack of arbitrary choices in the process.
+Temkin's proofs can in principle be adapted to other functorial resolution algorithms for complex algebraic varieties (several of which are described in \cite{hauser}); this should lead to different (but still functorial) resolutions of singularities for quasiexcellent schemes over a field of characteristic zero.} (nonembedded and embedded) resolution of singularities for quasiexcellent schemes over a field of characteristic zero, as established by Temkin \cite{temkin1, temkin2} using the resolution algorithm for complex algebraic varieties given by Bierstone and Milman \cite{bierstone-milman, bmt}.